 The Washington Township Recreation Department is located on Rock Road at the DPW complex.
 The Recreation Department is responsible for maintenance of buildings and grounds including parks and recreation facilities, the library and Senior Citizens Center.
 Until recently recreation buildings and grounds was coordinated and provided through the DPW.
-Recognizing the growing demand for these services in the Community, and the need to better coordinate the delivery of these services, the Township Committee separated Recreation from DPW to clearly distinguish their missions and provide residents with staff dedicated to each of these Departments separate missions.
-Together, there are a total of 24 DPW and Recreation Department employees.
+Recognizing the growing demand for these services in the Community, and the need to better coordinate the delivery of these services, the Township Committee separated Recreation from DPW to clearly distinguish their missions and provide residents with staff dedicated to each of these Department employees.
 The Township will construct a new building at the Rock Road site that will be primarily dedicated to Recreation Department needs.